BRaVa-genetics/universal-saige/walkthrough/walkthrough.md

 ## Setup

-To run universal-saige we need to download plink and the SAIGE container.
+To run universal-saige we need to download plink and the SAIGE image.
 These steps are seperated out into `download_resources.sh`:

 ### Setup (if using Docker)
 `bash download_resources.sh --saige-image --plink`